shashank-srikant/shashank-srikant.github.io/_pages/relationships.md

 Also, to add perspective, I was perhaps 27 years old when these ideas crystallized in my head.
 I had dated one woman until then.
 I'm 30+ and I still agree with most of these thoughts.

-After a thrilling setup <wears his shades>, here goes--my thoughts on things I value in myself and in a partner:
+After a thrilling setup &lt;wears his shades&gt;, here goes--my thoughts on things I value in myself and in a partner:

 **- Decent human being:** This to me is a deal-breaker.
 I use the word 'decent' applied in its broadest sense.
 If you're generally a dick, are pretentious, are self-serving, conniving, scheming, or disrespectful: we will not get along.
 The kinder and more respectful you are to _everyone_ and _everything_ around you _unconditionally_--for the sake of being kind and respectful really--the more you have my respect, which will eventually translate to deep affection.
 There's a distinct sense of warmth I experience when I interact with folks who're kind and respectful; people also generally characterize such interactions as "being genuine".
 If that doesn't happen between us, you'll likely just interact with a "formal" me instead.